DaanveerH/cs131-ostrta/README.md

 ### TGould changes
 Run program through the terminal using the same command to ping the server.

-4/24/2024
+4/27/2024
 - can search recipes in spoonacular by query or id
 - from individual spoonacular recipe, can save to MongoDB
 - can view list of recipes saved in MongoDB
 - from list in MongoDB, can view individual recipes saved in MongoDB by id or title
 - from individual MongoDB recipe, can delete recipe from MongoDB by id or title

-still need:
-- from individual MongoDB recipe, update recipe in MongoDB
+- can add comments, new ingredients, and new instructions to individual recipe in MongoDB
-- create recipe from scratch and save to MongoDB
+- can create recipe from scratch (creates blank recipe with only id and title, uses update function to add ingredients and instructions)